 Paul started his career on a small croft in the highlands, after leaving home for university Paul started working in ICT.
 For over 30 years now Paul has worked across multiple industries and business segments including financial service, central government, and digital natives.
 Paul has spent much of the past 5 years focused on Sustainable outcomes for his customers, he is one of the co-creators of AWS’s Well Architected Sustainability Pillar, the Sustainability GameDay, and is an active core member of the Sustainability technical field community in AWS.

 Business Support and Project Manager for the Cyber Foundry programme

 Head of Corporate Information Systems

 Sheffield Hallam University

-Head of Operations & Infrastructure
+Associate Director, Operations & Infrastructure